The Importance of Industrial Structural Repairs

 How Condensation Creates Structural Problems

 Building structures rely on roofing to provide maximum protection to occupants.
 Roofing, however, can degrade over time from environmental factors.
-Condensation occurs when moisture is trapped within ceiling areas by barriers such as insulation.
+Roof condensation occurs when moisture is trapped within ceiling areas by barriers such as insulation.
 An entire roof can be structurally weakened by roof condensation.

 As heat builds up in air cavities between the roofing and insulation, it warms the air to the level that ambient water molecules expand, as the air cavity becomes moist.
 Trapped water can seep into wood, damaging the structure, and eventually requiring industrial structural repairs.